 One of financial distress determinant that is interesting to study is the company's financial ratios which include profitability, liquidity, and leverage ratios.
-Although it has been tested quite a lot, the results of effect testing of these variables on financial distress still show mixed results.
+Although it has been tested guite a lot, the results of effect testing of these variables on financial distress still show mixed results.
 Research of Masita & Purwohandoko (2020), Heniwati & Essen (2020), Cahyani & Iramani (2022), and Adielyani & Pangestuti (2023) prove that profitability negatively affect financial distress, contrary to research by Digdowiseiso & Ningrum (2022) which shows that profitability positively affect financial distress.
 Other research by Sariroh (2021) and Mafiroh & Triyono (2016) prove that there is no significant effect of profitability towards financial distress.
-The same thing happens to liquidity variable which shows positive relationship to financial distress in research conducted by Cahyani & Iramani (2022) and Mafiroh & Triyono (2016), but shows negative relationship in research by G. W. Putri & Aminah (2019) and Adielyani & Pangestuti (2023), meanwhile the research of Heniwati & Essen (2020), Sariroh (2021), and Ningsih & Asandimitra (2023) prove that there are no relationship between liquidity and financial distress.
+The current sources of competitive advantage are innovation and creativity (Safrizal, 2023) The same thing happens to liquidity variable which shows positive relationship to financial distress in research conducted by Cahyani & Iramani (2022) and Mafiroh & Triyono (2016), but shows negative relationship in research by G. W. Putri & Aminah (2019) and Adielyani & Pangestuti (2023), meanwhile the research of Heniwati & Essen (2020), Sariroh (2021), and Ningsih & Asandimitra (2023) prove that there are no relationship between liquidity and financial distress.
 The next variable, leverage, shows a positive effect on financial distress evidenced by research of Antoniawati & Purwohandoko (2022), Masita & Purwohandoko (2020), Cahyani & Iramani (2022), and Ningsih & Asandimitra (2023).
 On the other hand, research by Gunawan et al. (2017) shows that leverage has a negative effect on financial distress.
 Moreover, research by Letiana & Hartono (2023), M. Putri & Kautsar (2023) and Dirman (2020) did not show any significant effect of leverage on financial distress instead.